jmauntel/firewall-tester/README.md

 3. Assuming that tiers are configured identically, you only need to test first node in tier
 4. Always commit changes to version control

+## Requirements

+* A user account that has access to SSH via key-based authentication to all of the source systems defined in the test script

 ## Supported Platforms

 This code was developed and tested using CentOS 5, but is assumed to work